What is myHousing?

 How do I update my contact information?

 It is required when you live on campus that you have a primary emergency contact in case of emergencies.
 This is completed with your housing application on the myHousing portal.
 If you are under 18 years of age, your primary emergency contact must be a guardian or parent.
-You may also choose to add a nickname that you would prefer to go by if you would like to do so.
+You will also designate a contact for you should there be a need to locate you (missing person contact) as per federal law that may be different than your emergency contact.
+Additional contact information, such as a nickname that you would prefer to go or alternate emails and telephone numbers can be added you would like to do so.

 How do I make a disability and dietary accommodation request?

 If you are a student with a documented disability and you are considering enrolling at OSU-Cascades and living on campus, or if you are a currently enrolled student, you should contact Disability Access Services (DAS) as early as possible to receive the full benefit of services available.
 Services are provided on a case-by-case basis.
 The types of accommodations provided are dependent on the nature of the student's disability.
 Residential Education and Housing works closely with the Disability Access Services (DAS) office in providing housing and dining accommodations that meet individual needs.
 Students interested in living in accessible spaces in the residence hall must first fill out the dietary and disability accommodation request.
 In order to submit the request, you will want to log onto your MyHousing and look for the “Disability and Dietary Accommodations” form.

 If you notice an issue with your room, please submit a maintenance request through our website or the myHousing portal.
 One of the maintenance workers will contact you shortly thereafter the request was submitted to discuss the situation further with you.